 Database logging is a crucial aspect of database management, as it provides a record of all changes made to the database, allowing for auditing, debugging, and recovery in case of errors or data loss.
-However, database logging can also have a significant impact on database performance, as it requires additional resources and can slow down database operations.
+However, database logging can also have a significant impact on database performance, as it requires additional resources and can slow down write operations.
 In this article, we will explore the impact of database logging on performance, and discuss configuration and optimization techniques to minimize its effects.

 Introduction to Database Logging